 While we were in the basement listening to the tour guide, my husband and I both saw a dark figure that appeared to be hunched over move from right to left in the washrooms behind the tour guide.
 There was no entry or exit in that part of the building.
 We went into the room to look around, but of course, there was no one there."

 "My husband and I did a road trip to the ghost town of Bodie, an abandoned gold mining town.
-There's a local spooky lore known as 'The Curse of Bodie' where visitors may experience a series of unfortunate events immediately following their visit.
+There's a local spooky lore known as 'The Curse of Bodie' where visitors may experience unfortunate events immediately following their visit.

 We had our own series of unfortunate events directly following our visit to Bodie.
 The morning after our visit, we awoke to our car completely buried in unseasonal snow.
 After digging out the car, we returned to our cabin, only to find that the door had locked itself, leaving us stranded in the snow.
 To make matters worse, the cabin manager's key had also mysteriously gone missing.